 ASP 513V (7093)-Topics in Speech-Language Pathology

 A seminar offered for special projects or topics related to procedures and instrumentation, theoretical foundations, assessment, clinical, or rehabilitative speech-language pathology.
-May be repeated for additional credit not to exceed 9 hours.
+May be repeated for additional credit not to exceed nine (9) semester credit hours.